Cricket South Africa

 Cricket South Africa (CSA) is the governing body for both professional and amateur cricket in South Africa.
-In 1991, the separate South African Cricket Union and the South African Cricket Board merged to form the United Cricket Board of South Africa (UCB), ending enforced racial separation governance in South African cricket.
+In 1991, the separate South African Cricket Union and the South African Cricket Board merged to form the United Cricket Board of South Africa, ending racial separation governance in South African cricket.
 Cricket South Africa was formed in 2002, and initially ran parallel to the UCB, before becoming the sole governing body in 2008.
-As an affiliate of the South African Sports Confederation and Olympic Committee (SASCOC), and a full member of the International Cricket Council (ICC), CSA administers all levels of cricket in South Africa, including the national teams in all three formats for both men and women.
+As an affiliate of the South African Sports Confederation and Olympic Committee, and a full member of the International Cricket Council, CSA administers all levels of cricket in South Africa, including the national teams in all three formats for both men and women.

 History

 Background

 Organised cricket has been taking place in South Africa since the British first introduced the sport in the 1880s.
 England were the first side to tour South Africa in 1888-89, playing their first Test match at Port Elizabeth and becoming the third Test playing nation after England and Australia.

 Since 1890, various national bodies have formed and governed cricket in South Africa.
 Originally, this was along separate racial lines and South Africa regularly played only against the other white teams of England, Australia and New Zealand.
 In 1970, after recent incidents such as the D'Oliveira affair, the ICC imposed an cricketing ban on South Africa in response to its domestic policy of apartheid and its refusal to field non-whites or play non-white teams.
-When the ban was enforced, South Africa was arguably the best team in the world after recent victories over England and Australia.
-The Test careers of hugely talented players were cut prematurely short, some of whom later emigrated and played for other nations.
+The Test careers of players were cut prematurely short, some of whom later emigrated and played for other nations.

-During South Africa’s expulsion from international cricket, a number of different organisations ran domestic cricket depending on the various racial groups.
-The South African Cricket Association (SACA) administered white players, with the South African Cricket Board of Control (SACBOC) and the South African African Cricket Board (SAACB) administrating the different non-white racial groups.
-The effect of the cricketing boycott had a significant impact on the domestic game.
-Standards, attendances and participation fell, and while the game had been revolutionised by the introduction of the Cricket World Cup in 1975, South African expulsion meant that domestic cricket became deprived of new revenue streams.
+During South Africa's expulsion from international cricket, a number of different organisations ran domestic cricket depending on the various racial groups.
+The South African Cricket Association (SACA) administered white players, with the South African Cricket Board of Control (SACBOC) and the South African African Cricket Board (SAACB) administering the different non-white racial groups.
+The cricketing boycott had a significant impact on the domestic game.
+Standards, attendances, and participation fell, and South African expulsion meant that domestic cricket became deprived of new revenue streams.